Downtown Festivals and Events

 Fayetteville after Five

-From May to October, the Dogwood Festival brings you monthly free concerts every third Thursday at Festival Park ranging from rock to country to beach music and more!
+In the summer, the Dogwood Festival brings you monthly free concerts on fourth Fridays at Festival Park ranging from rock to country to beach music and more!
 This free event brings thousands of people out for a great time.

-Cumberland County Schools hosted a walkathon each October to help promote literacy and raise money for books and other needed materials.
+Cumberland County Schools hosts a walkathon each October to help promote literacy and raise money for books and other needed materials.
 Over 20,000 participate in this interactive walk each year.

 A Dickens Holiday

-Held the day after Thanksgiving, this is an old fashioned Christmas celebration complete with carolers, a candlelight procession and Victorian costuming.
+Held the day after Thanksgiving, this old fashioned Christmas celebration is complete with carolers, a candlelight procession and Victorian costuming.
 Produced by the Arts Council with the Downtown Alliance.

 A definite Fayetteville favorite, this parade gets you in the mood for Christmas with floats coming down Hay Street.
 Produced by the Rotary Clubs of Fayetteville.

 Carriage Rides With Santa

 Whether you’ve been naughty or nice, Santa has set aside time during the second and third weekends in December to hear your Christmas list as you and your family enjoy a 15 minute tour of historic Downtown Fayetteville.
 Rides depart from the DTA office at 222 Hay Street.